NolanBrownsberger/odin-recipes/README.md

 # The Odin Project - Recipes

 ## Description
-This small html based project is a website that is built to have a home page that links to three different recipe pages.
+Enjoy a few of my mom's staple recipes through this small html based project.
+Expect a basic index/homepage that links to three different recipe pages.
 It displays the understanding of the boilerplate html layout along with the syntax for many introductory elements.

 ## Features Present
 - an organized web project directory